 Understanding Cycle Time

-Why measure it?
+Why measure Cycle Time?

-While measuring Cycle Time allows us to see how long it takes us to finish individual work items, looking at Cycle Time for a group of work items allows us to set an expectation as to how likely it is that we will finish future work in a given time range once started.
+Looking at Cycle Time for a group of work items allows us to set an expectation as to how likely it is that we will finish future work in a given time range once started.

 Quickly looking at a Cycle Time Scatterplot chart above, in which each dot represents the Cycle Time of a given work item, we can easily say that we finish 95% of these work items in 23 days or less.
 This type of forecasting is reliable and extremely quick, allowing us to spend time on what’s truly valuable – doing the actual work.